aymenmarjan/BufferOverflow-VulnServer/README.md

 s.close()
 ```

-After we execute this, we'll take control of the stack `ESP` pointing at.
+After we execute this, we'll take control of execution with `ESP` pointing at our data.

 ## Step 7: Building the Final Exploit